A Survey on Generative Recommendation: Data, Model, and Tasks

 \subsection{Personalized Content Generation}

-In addition to the typical recommendation that requires valid generation to recommend the existing items to the users, another research direction capitalizes on the generative capabilities of models to create entirely new item (DiFashion). (i) Personalized visual content generation.
+In addition to the typical recommendation that requires valid generation to recommend existing items to users, another research direction capitalizes on the generative capabilities of models to create entirely new content tailored to individual users.
+It is important to clarify how this direction differs from general AI-generated content (AIGC): while general AIGC focuses on open-ended content creation (e.g., text-to-image synthesis from arbitrary prompts), personalized content generation in recommendation is fundamentally preference-conditioned and task-situated.
+Specifically, the generation process is guided by the personalized user preferences, and its primary objective is to enhance the recommendation experience, rather than producing standalone creative works.
+We organize existing efforts into personalized visual content generation and personalized textual content generation. (i) Personalized visual content generation.
 Many Recent works leverage diffusion models to generate personalized recommendation content.
-For example, DiFashion generates personalized outfits, which can serve as guidance for fashion factories .
-With the advancement of large-scale model technologies, recent researches focuses on leveraging diffusion models to generate virtual visualizations of recommendation results within the recommendation process.
+For example, DiFashion~\cite{DiFashion-SIGIR-2024} generates personalized outfit combinations based on a user's style preferences, which can serve both as direct recommendations and as guidance for fashion production.
+With the advancement of large-scale model technologies, recent research work focuses on leveraging diffusion models to generate virtual visualizations of recommendation results within the recommendation process.
 DreamVTON~\cite{Dreamvton-MM-2024} addresses the multi-view consistency problem in personalized diffusion models for 3D generation through a template-driven optimization mechanism and normal-style LoRA, achieving high-quality 3D virtual try-on based solely on person images, garment images, and text prompts.
 InstantBooth~\cite{Instantbooth-CVPR-2024} introduces a concept encoder and patch encoder to learn global concept embeddings and rich local patch features respectively, and incorporates novel adapter layers and concept token normalization techniques to enable personalized image generation.
-OOTDiffusion~\cite{Ootdiffusion-AAAI-2025} designs an outfitting UNet to learn detailed garment features and employs outfitting fusion to precisely align garment features with the human body in self-attention layers, while introducing outfitting dropout to implement classifier-free guidance, thereby generating high-quality, controllable virtual try-on images without requiring explicit deformation processes. (ii) Personlized textual content generation~\cite{PersonalizedGenSurvey-ACL-2025}.
+OOTDiffusion~\cite{Ootdiffusion-AAAI-2025} designs an outfitting UNet to learn detailed garment features and employs outfitting fusion to precisely align garment features with the human body in self-attention layers, while introducing outfitting dropout to implement classifier-free guidance, thereby generating high-quality, controllable virtual try-on images without requiring explicit deformation processes. (ii) Personalized textual content generation~\cite{PersonalizedGenSurvey-ACL-2025}.
 Some works leveraged realistic user interaction to explore personalization for review generation~\cite{Justifying-EMNLPIJCNLP-2019,TemplateExplanation-CIKM-2020,DualLearning-WWW-2020,PETER-ACL-2021} and news headline generation~\cite{PENS-ACL-2021,Generating-ACL-2023,General-TACL-2023}.
 For example, Ao et al. \cite{PENS-ACL-2021} presents a personalized headline generation benchmark by collecting user’s click history on Microsoft News.